plainblack/ving/ving/docs/subsystems/ving-schema.md

 An optional boolean that if true will do 2 things if added to an `id` prop `type`:

-* Allows searching via the [rest api](rest) for exact match filtering against this id using its integer value in addiont to the encrypted string assuming `filterQualifier` is true.
+* Allows searching via the [rest api](rest) for exact match filtering against this id using its integer value in addiont to the encrypted string assuming `filterQualifier` or `filterQuery` is true.
 * Adds the real id to the `meta.realId` object in the [rest api](rest) response.

 ##### autoUpdate